-No matter how hard we try nature will determine how much carbon can be sequestered in soil.
-Not all soils are created equal.
-Soil Organic Matter (SOM) is the basis for carbon sequestration.
-The higher the SOM the more carbon can be sequestered in the soil.
+No matter how hard we try, it is truly nature that will ultimately determine how much carbon can be sequestered in soil.
+The reality is that not all soils are created equal.
+Soil Organic Matter (SOM) is the basis for carbon sequestration; The higher the SOM, the more carbon can be sequestered.
 Climate, farming practices, and topography play major roles in creating fertile soil that can sequester the maximum amount of carbon.

-The use of nitrogen fertilizers and toxic chemicals have weakened soil microorganisms, causing a decrease in soil organic matter (SOM).
-The weakened soil microorganisms combined with the loss of SOM has led to the inability for soil to sequester carbon and an increase of carbon dioxide in the atmosphere.
+The use of nitrogen fertilizers and toxic chemicals has weakened soil microorganisms, causing a decrease in soil organic matter (SOM).
+The weakened soil microorganisms combined with the loss of SOM have led to the inability of the soil to sequester carbon and an increase of carbon dioxide in the atmosphere.
 The USDA estimates that over 24 % of total carbon dioxide emissions are from agriculture.

-We have begun the task of sequestering carbon in our soils.
-First adopter farmers are changing their crop management practices to increase carbon in their field soils.
+Knowing what we now know about this important topic, we have finally begun the imperative task of sequestering carbon in our soils.
+First-adopter farmers are changing their crop management practices to increase carbon in their field soils.
 Forest management and additional trees in urban areas, as well as converting agricultural land to forests (afforestation), have all added up to an 11.6% increase in soil carbon sequestration, according to the EPA.